timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER V-MATERNAL AND CHILD HEALTH SERVICES BLOCK GRANT/SUBCHAPTER V-MATERNAL AND CHILD HEALTH SERVICES BLOCK GRANT.md

   * The term "youth" means an individual who has attained age 10 but has not attained age 20.

 #### (f) Appropriation
-* For the purpose of carrying out this section, there is appropriated, out of any money in the Treasury not otherwise appropriated, $75,000,000 for each of fiscal years 2010 through 2019 and $48,287,671 for the period beginning October 1, 2019, and ending May 22, 2020.
+* For the purpose of carrying out this section, there is appropriated, out of any money in the Treasury not otherwise appropriated, $75,000,000 for each of fiscal years 2010 through 2023.
 Amounts appropriated under this subsection shall remain available until expended.